DaseBata/Hyperion/README.md

-Personnal projet with the goal of developping the Hyperion game create in the anime Sket Dance.
+Personnal projet with the goal of developping the Hyperion game originally created in the anime Sket Dance.

 HYPÉRION TRAILER :